apache/servicecomb-website/_posts/2019-04-03-servicecomb-pack-cluster.md

 - Switch Master Nodes

-After the master node is down, other nodes in the cluster will elect a new master node
+After the master node is off line, other nodes in the cluster will elect a new master node

 ## How to make event scanning only run on the master node

-Event scanning is implemented by `EventScanner.java` , initialize it in `AlphaConfig.java` , You can see that when the parameter 'alpha.event.scanner.enabled=true' is met, it will be instantiated EventScanner.
+Event scanning is implemented by `EventScanner.java` , initialize it in `AlphaConfig.java` , you can enable it by setting the parameter 'alpha.event.scanner.enabled=true', it will be instantiated EventScanner.
 The variable nodeStatus is the node type(Master or Slave).
 Later, I will introduce how `nodeStatus` is initialized.

 ```java
 @Bean